ah1323/Research_Project/README.md

 - People with high BMI are more likely to be aware that they have hypertension

 # Our team
-- Phuc Vu pqv9968@nyu.edu
+- Angelin Hernandez angelin2224@gmail.com
-- Kaylen Wei lw3507@nyu.edu
+- Annika Venegas
-- Weng In Leong  wl2984@nyu.edu
+- Camryn Dixon